andersnormal/autobot/README.md

 * Message queue for the bot inbox /outbox via embedded [NATS Streaming](https://github.com/nats-io/stan.go)
 * [Protobuf](/proto/plugin.proto) for unified messages
 * Plugins (e.g. Slack) but many more that you can build
+* Uses [CloudEvents](https://cloudevents.io/) in Kafka to wrap messages

+## Purpose

+We build Autobot to be a scalable and pluggable tool for creating any kind of bot or chat operations tool.
+We choose [NATS](https://nats.io/) + [NATS Streaming Server](https://github.com/nats-io/nats-streaming-server) as the foundation because it is natual to use a log-based storage for any kind of messaging system.
+But also because it can be embedded.
+Embedding the storage into the server makes it much easier to have Autobot up and running.

+Because we use a message queue as foundation we can build any kind of plugins via Pub/Sub on top of it.
+[NATS](https://nats.io) uses the [Raft Algoritm](https://raft.github.io/) for replication, which also means that our server uses replication and can be highly available.
+This is really create for large-scale systems, archiving and auditing (we may think about end to end encryption later).
+Again, the intention for Autobot was to have this run in production at scale.

 ## Architecture